Best Things to Do in Otsu #1

 Hieizan Enryakuji Temple, the origin of Japanese Buddhism, was founded by the monk Saicho 1,200 years ago.

 It was registered as a World Heritage Site in 1994.
-Only persons lodging at the mountain can observe the religious services held every day in Konponchu-do Hall, the main hall and a national treasure.
+Only those lodging at the mountain can observe the religious services held every day in Konponchu-do Hall and the main hall, which is a national treasure.

 The bright sunlight streaming through the trees on clear mornings, and the dreamlike fog evoking an ink painting on drizzling mornings, create an extraordinary space within the temple grounds.

-At 6:30 a.m., the doors to Konponchu-do Hall close and meditation begins.
-During the practice, the point is to focus one’s awareness on the moment only.
+The doors to Konponchu-do Hall close at 6:30 a.m. and meditation begins.
+During the practice, the point is to focus one’s awareness only on the moment.